biomejs/website/src/content/docs/blog/biome-wins-prettier-challenge.md

 authors:
   - ema
   - team
-pubDate: 2023-11-27
+date: 2023-11-27
-coverImage:
+cover:
-  lightSrc: "@/assets/blog/prettier-challenge.png"
+  light: "@/assets/blog/prettier-challenge.png"
-  darkSrc: "@/assets/blog/prettier-challenge.png"
+  dark: "@/assets/blog/prettier-challenge.png"
   alt: The Prettier challenge banner, with the Biome logo over it
 socialImage: "@/assets/blog/prettier-challenge.png"
 ---

-With the release of Biome **`v1.4.0`**, we claim the bounty of the [Prettier challenge](https://console.algora.io/challenges/prettier)!
+With the release of Biome **`v1.4.0`
+**, we claim the bounty of the [Prettier challenge](https://console.algora.io/challenges/prettier)!

 With `v1.4.0`, you'll get a better formatter experience, more formatting options, new VSCode features, new sponsors and more!